vippsas/vipps-woocommerce/README.txt

 * Fix: Do not allow capturing of a subscription, only shop orders.
 * Fix: Fixed an issue where renewal orders would act as initial orders.
 * Fix: Fixed yet another IdempotentKey problem that could occur sometimes when communicating with the Vipps API.

-= 1.1.3 =
-* Fix: Fixed a critical bug where physical purchases with discounts would be charged in full instead of the discounted price when manually captured.

-= 1.1.2 =
-* Fix: Creation of payments sometimes failed due to an invalid Idempotency key.
-No longer use special chars in this key.

-= 1.1.1 =
-* Fix: `wp_get_scheduled_event()` is not available in WP < 5.1, so we should not use this for earlier versions.
-Instead we now use `wp_get_schedule()` which has been available since WP 2.1.0.